ultragorira/ultragorira.github.io/_posts/2023-10-XX-IoU_No_Max_Suppression_HSV_vs_RGB.md

 Value (Brightness): It represents the brightness of the color and ranges from 0 (black) to 100% (full brightness).
 Usage: HSV is particularly useful for tasks that involve color segmentation, object tracking, and image processing operations where you want to isolate or manipulate specific colors.
 It separates the color information from brightness, making it more robust to changes in lighting conditions.

+### Binary (Grayscale) ###

+Binary or grayscale images represent colors using shades of gray.
+In a grayscale image, each pixel has a single value representing its brightness, ranging from 0 (black) to 255 (white) in an 8-bit grayscale image.

 ## When to use each color model? ##